 The Trustless Computing Campus and Cluster is proposed public-private initiative – co-funded by EU, local and nations public funding – to jump start in the Rome, Berlin and/or Vienna regions, the World’s leading research and competence centre for leading-edge cybersecurity security for communication, cyber-physical and artificial intelligence systems, by offering an unmatched array of scientific, quality of life and economic incentives to the very best talents, researchers, startups, accelerators and companies in such sectors.

 PUBLICATIONS & RESEARCH INITIATIVES

-On 4/2018, we published on ResearchGate our Position Paper – Case for a Trustless Computing Certification Body (43-pager PDF).
+On 4/2018, we published on ResearchGate our 43-pager Position Paper – Case for a Trustless Computing Certification Body (A 1-pager Summary and link to the PDF).
 Fruit of 3 years of work, and dozens of contributors, it makes a formal case for the technical feasibility and public benefit of the creation of such a certification body and a compliant open ecosystem.